Procurement cards: Is simplifying purchasing making fraud easier

 Renewal of a procurement card where a cardholder leaves or moves within an organisation

-In addition to an audit program, ensure there is an internal management system to monitor purchases and authorisation process
+In addition to an audit programme, ensure there is an internal management system to monitor purchases and authorisation process

 Where practicable, reduce the number of procurement cards in use to ensure that a compliance program in manageable